pervoikin11-rgb/russian-stock-market-factor-analysis/README.md

 ## 📌 Key Results

+## 📌 Key Results

+The statistical analysis revealed several important characteristics of the Russian stock market:

-- Analysis of **33** liquid stocks traded on the Moscow Exchange (MOEX).
+- The dataset includes **33** highly liquid stocks traded on the Moscow Exchange (MOEX) over the **2019–2025** period.
-- Research period: **2019–2025**.
-- More than **1700** trading observations analyzed.
-- Principal Component Analysis (PCA) identified the dominant market factor.
+- Principal Component Analysis (PCA) showed that the **first principal component explains approximately 43.7% of the total variance**, indicating the presence of a strong common market factor.
+- Correlation analysis demonstrated moderate to high relationships between many stocks, reflecting the influence of systematic market movements.
-- Cluster analysis revealed groups of stocks with similar behavior.
+- Hierarchical clustering identified stable groups of companies with similar return dynamics, largely corresponding to sectoral characteristics.
+- The explained variance analysis confirmed that only a few principal components capture a significant share of the market information.
-- The obtained results demonstrate the structural organization of the Russian stock market and may be useful for portfolio analysis and risk assessment.
+- The obtained results can be applied to portfolio construction, market segmentation and investment risk assessment.

 ---